Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 The Migration Reality

-• Updating every account that uses your old email
+• Re-pointing every account that uses the old address

-Pro tip: Don’t delete your old email.
-Forward it to your new one and keep it alive for at least a year.
-Things will slip through the cracks otherwise.
+Pro tip: do not delete the old mailbox.
+Forward it to the new one and keep it alive for at least a year.
+Something always slips through.

 I went back to Proton Mail as my primary.